osuosl/timesync/source/draft_api.rst

 * Activities must exist in the database.
 * The Project must exist in the database.
 * Project slugs must not already belong to another project.
-* The owner of the request must be the user in the time submission.
-    * This is authorization not authentication.

 ----------------